Frequently Asked Questions about Math Placement

 I would like to study on my own and try to place higher than I did on my initial assessment.
 Does MIU provide tutors to help me do this?

 No. MIU provides courses for you to review math you don’t remember.
 It does not have a system of tutors specifically for math placement purposes.
-However, if there is a math course being taught currently that has a tutor after class, you are welcome to come and ask them questions.
-The students in the class take precedence if the tutor is very busy.
-If you would like to hire a private tutor, please ask Connie Eyberg at firstname.lastname@example.org for names and numbers of local tutors in Fairfield.
-There are also online companies that connect you with personal tutors, although MIU cannot guarantee their quality.
-One such company is Chegg Tutors.
+If you would like to hire a private tutor, please ask Connie Eyberg at firstname.lastname@example.org for names and numbers of local math tutors in Fairfield.
 On the other hand, many students find ALEKS PPL quite adequate for reviewing math.

 You can still count a course taken elsewhere numbered Math 100 or above for your general education requirement.
 However, you cannot use it to satisfy the prerequisite for any course you plan to enroll for at MIU, and you cannot use it to satisfy the mathematics requirements of a major or minor.
 This same rule may apply to students who completed mathematics courses at MIU in the past and are returning after more than one year to finish their degree.